 1.3 KEY WORDS: (1) Administrative Policies and Procedures, (2) Accounts Receivable, (3) Aged Trial Balance, (4) Write-off

 Various King County departments have non-tax accounts receivable resulting from their operations.
 Some of these receivables become uncollectible after a period of time, or an event.
 When the County determines that a receivable is uncollectible, the receivable is written off for accounting purposes, which does not constitute a forgiveness of debt.

 Some situations which may result in writing-off uncollectible receivables include:

-2.1.4 Being advised by the Prosecuting Attorney's Office that it would not be productive to sue a debtor.
+2.1.4 Advised by the Prosecuting Attorney's Office that it would not be productive to sue a debtor.

-To establish uniform guidelines for determining delinquent accounts receivable which should be considered as bad debts and written off.
+To establish uniform guidelines for determining which delinquent accounts receivable should be considered a bad debt and written off.
 Also, to provide a fair representation of accounts receivable in King County's financial statements.